csci-182/fall2022/pages/_assignments/hw1.md

 ## Part 1: Install Python and IDLE

 {: .blockquote-no-margin}
-> **NOTE:** If you have any issues installing Python or IDLE, contact your assigned peer mentor.
-You are also welcome to attend any of the course office hours to get help.
+> ### What if I've already installed Python on my laptop?
+> Note: many people who have programmed with Python before already have Python 3.x installed.
+To check, search for an existing Python installation.
+If you already have a version of Python3 installed, move on to Part 2.
+It doesn't hurt to install another version of Python, but it's not necessary.
+If you have any questions, feel free to ask Sarah or one of the peer mentors / TAs.

 We will use the Python 3 programming language and **IDLE**, which is Python's Integrated Development and Learning Environment.

-Download the latest version (3.8.x) of python here: <a href="https://www.python.org/downloads/" target="_blank">https://www.python.org/downloads/</a>
+Download the latest version (3.9.x) of python here: <a href="https://www.python.org/downloads/" target="_blank">https://www.python.org/downloads/</a>

 After going through the installation process, navigate to the folder on your machine where Python was installed.
-For me, on a Mac, my IDLE was saved to Applications > Python 3.8 (or you can also search for it).
+For me, on a Mac, my IDLE was saved to Applications > Python 3.9 (or you can also search for it).
 For Windows users, it will likely be in a folder inside of Program Files (which you can also search for).

-Inside, the Python 3.8 folder, you'll find a file called **IDLE** - this is the IDLE executable.
+Inside, the Python 3.9 folder, you'll find a file called **IDLE** - this is the IDLE executable.
 Double click on that file to run it.
-You should then see something like:
+You should then see something like this (the screen shows version 3.8, but any 3.x version is OK):

 <img class="screenshot" src="/fall2021/assets/images/hw01/idle1.png" />